Cubs vs. Angels Player Props Betting Odds

 Hoerner Stats

-- Hoerner has nine doubles, a triple, four home runs, 17 walks and 26 RBI (63 total hits).
-He's also swiped 13 bases.
+- Hoerner has 63 hits with nine doubles, a triple, four home runs, 17 walks and 26 RBI.
+He's also stolen 13 bases.

 Hoerner Recent Games